 It’s all about Central and South America, Africa, or Asia.
 The logical extension also seemed to be that quantity of ground or countries covered is superior to quality or duration of stay in a given country, and that this form of travel was a much more “real” way of seeing the world.

 I’ll admit, I sort of bristled at some of these implications.
-For one, I fall on the opposite end of the spectrum, when I’m visiting a foreign country, I would much rather fully dedicate myself to exploring that particular country, not just using it as a jumping off point to visit every other neighboring country.
+For one, I fall on the opposite end of the spectrum, when I’m visiting a foreign country, I would much rather fully dedicate myself to exploring that particular country, not just using it as a jumping-off point to visit every other neighboring country.

 I want the full immersion.
 Both when I lived in Italy and Yemen, I spent virtually the entire time in each respective country.
 When I was living in Yemen, I spent every day out there in the city, interacting with locals, and doing all sorts of mundane tasks.
 Is that more or less real than driving a motorcycle across the country?
 Occasionally interacting with locals when you need gas, food, or get stopped at a checkpoint?

 One proponent of the round the world travel by motorcycle even stated his only memory from Tanzania was when he broke down and briefly stayed with this family nearby.
-Well that could be because he’s blasting through entire continents in a very short amount of time…
+Well, that could be because he’s blasting through entire continents in a very short amount of time…

 There seemed to be that particular element from the international travel crowd that you encounter… “I’ve visited 43 countries.”
 “I’ve been on six continents.”
 Where the number of places visited is of utmost importance and is more about checking off boxes.

 It tells nothing of the nature or quality of the stay and interaction.
-Did they just hang out with the expat crowd in the bars, condescending over the “backwards and primitive” locals?
+Did they just hang out with the expat crowd in the bars, condescending over the “backward and primitive” locals?
 Does that count as visiting a country any more so than an airport layover?

 For two, I also took a little umbrage with the implication that my own journey where I’ve been on the road for a few months now, exploring my own country, living in my truck, etc, is somehow less “real” or “adventurous” because it’s not through third world countries in South America or Africa.
 Look, I love traveling abroad, it’s amazing.